epgmedia/epgmediallc/wp-content/plugins/wp-job-manager/readme.txt

 6. Job listings in admin.

 == Changelog ==

+= 1.22.3 =
+* Fix frontend listing edits.

+= 1.22.2 =
+* Tweak - Set form actions to current page.
+* Fix - Video embeds.
+* Fix - Load textdomain before post types are registered.

+= 1.22.1 =
+* Fix - It's 2015, but some people are still running PHP 5.2.
+Compatibility fix.

+= 1.22.0 =
+* Tweak - Refactored form classes to be instance based rather than static.
+Reduction in code base.
+* Tweak - Admin styling of the job data panels.
+* Tweak - Admin styling of the status column.
+* Tweak - Better handling of the expiry field.
+* Tweak - Search _geolocation_state_long.
+* Tweak - Allow admin fields to have custom 'name'.
+* Tweak - Use wp_video_shortcode instead of oembed directly.
+* Tweak - Tweak menu order code for featured jobs - use -1 for featured and leave other jobs alone.
+* Tweak - Clear expired date when publishing an expired listing.
+* Tweak - clear_expired_transients function.
+* Fix - Prevent term-checklist being disabled for guests.
+* Fix - Add WPML var to transient name.
+* Fix - Remove use of create_function.

+= 1.21.4 =
+* Fix - get_job_listings_keyword_search keyword search.
+* Fix - Clear term cache when terms are set for any object.
+* Fix - Legacy uploads.
+* Tweak - RTL improvements.
+* Tweak - Use RLIKE to search keywords in content.
+* Tweak - Show relative pagination.
+* Updated translations.
+* Arabic translation by Mamdouh Samy.

+= 1.21.3 =
+* Feature - Support posts_per_page in feed.
+* Fix - Correctly set menu_order when creating a new job, or updating featured status.
+* Fix - Updater when there are no featured jobs.
+* Fix - Add geolocation_street_number to clear_location_data.

+= 1.21.2 =
+* Fix - Remove requried attribute from file input.

+= 1.21.1 =
+* Fix - Remove file type check when field is not required and empty.
+* Fix - Hide "Applications have closed" for previews.

+= 1.21.0 =
+* Feature - Ajax loading history - back button will take you back to current position in the search.
+If you are on > page 1, a 'load previous' button will be shown so you can paginate either way.
+* Feature - Ajax file upload during job submission.
+* Feature - Cookie set when submitting a job to allow resuming if you leave the page.
+* Feature - job_apply shortcode to show application area in other places on your site.
+* Feature - Allow admin fields to be priority sorted.
+* Feature - Featured job widget.
+* Feature - Scroll to top on pagination click.
+* Feature - Option to "Hide content within expired listings".
+If disabled, expired listings will be listed normally with applications disabled.
+* Fix - Prevent attachments being uploaded several times.
+* Fix - Expiry date on first save.
+* Fix - Relist should go back to form.
+* Fix - jquery.com CDN for CSS.
+* Tweak - Geocode street and street number separately.
+* Tweak - File upload field markup.
+* Tweak - Added filters around taxonomy definition.
+* Tweak - Chanced search logic/query to use the new meta queries in 4.1.
+* Tweak - Implement transient caching for searches.
+* Tweak - Removed wp_dropdown_user due to performance concerns.
+* Tweak - Use menu_order to make featured listings sticky.
+Improves performance.
+* Tweak - Retrieve AJAX jobs with GET rather than POST request to take advantage of more caching.
+Plugins looking for POST data will need to update to look for GET/REQUEST instead.
+* Tweak - Prevent themes that (sigh) mess with content hooks from breaking inputs.
+* Tweak - Remove unused job-category field.
+* Tweak - Hide company div if company name missing.

+= 1.20.1 =
+* Fix - Core template overrides.
+* Updated localisations.

+= 1.20.0 =
+* Feature - Sortable location column in admin.
+* Feature - Automatically Generate Username from Email Address option (disable to show a username field).
+* Feature - 'filled' option for job shortcode to show all filled/non filled jobs.
+* Fix - Pagination with default permalinks.
+* Fix - Correctly generate geolocation data when adding a post manually.
+* Fix - Chosen width when resizing the page.
+* Fix - Show no jobs when all types de-selected.
+* Tweak - content-widget-no-jobs-found.php template file.
+* Tweak - Don't limit keyword search query functions to published jobs.
+* Tweak - job_manager_output_jobs_no_results action.
+* Tweak - No results template hooked into job_manager_output_jobs_no_results.
+* Tweak - Changed content-no-jobs-found.php content to work for ajax and static lists of jobs.
+Tweaked text.
+* Tweak - job_manager_default_company_logo filter for changing default company image.
+* Tweak - Enhance multiselect field with chosen.
+* Dev - Abiltiy to pass shortcode args to submit_job_form shortcode.
+* Dev - Made get_job_manager_template_part() use locate_job_manager_template().
+* Dev - Changed how username/email/role are passed to wp_job_manager_create_account (backwards compat).

+= 1.19.0 =
+* Feature - Added html5 required attribute to required fields.
+* Feature - Added compatibility with RP4WP.
+* Fix - Chosen RTL.
+* Fix - Addded additonal check to check edit capabilities.
+* Fix - Add correct step input to submission form.
+* Tweak - Add CSS class to 'showing' bar when shoing all results (no filters).
+* Tweak - Geocode, use sublocality_level_1 as city.
+* Tweak - Don't update slug when editing via the frontend.
+* Tweak - Set default meta data for new jobs.
+* Tweak - Add geolocation data after import with WP ALL Import.
+* Tweak - Filter to disable chosen: job_manager_chosen_enabled
+* Tweak - Login link on job dashboard. job-dashboard-login.php template file.
+* Tweak - Made backend management honour capabilities of users.
+Props to minderdl.

 = 1.18.0 =
 * Fix - Keep post name when pending job is posted by non-admin.